-Once students have been identified as needing targeted differentiation in their learning, the classroom teacher, with the assistance of the Gifted and Talented Coordinator plan for and provide appropriate learning experiences.
-Educational provision for academically gifted students is based on the Model of Curriculum Provision for Gifted Students (Feldhussen, 1993, Gross, 2000) which outlines internationally accepted levels of giftedness, prevalence and educational programming options.
-This is supported by the Australian Association for the Education of the Gifted and Talented (AAEGT) that recognises multiple assessments including Stanford Binet V, WISC V, WPPSI-IV as the most commonly used standardised assessments in Australia.
+Once students have been identified as needing targeted differentiation in their learning, the classroom teacher, with the assistance of the Director of Learning Enhancement, Deputy Head of Primary Years or Head of Academic Extension and Enrichment plan for and provide appropriate learning experiences.
+Educational provision for academically gifted students is guided by the Model of Curriculum Provision for Gifted Students (Feldhussen, 1993, Gross, 2000) which outlines internationally accepted levels of giftedness, prevalence and educational programming options.
+This is supported through the school's membership with the Australian Association for the Education of the Gifted and Talented (AAEGT) that recognises multiple assessments including Stanford Binet V, WISC V, WPPSI-IV as the most commonly used standardised assessments in Australia.